Send us your most beautiful images of the natural world

 In line with our policies on open access, entry to the competition implies release of the images under a creative commons license, to allow file sharing with proper attribution.

-Closing date for entries is 15th October 2018 (this has been extended from 15th September 2018), with winners being announced in January.
+Closing date for entries is 29th February 2020, with winners being announced in March 2020.